-A. Course and Credit Requirements: Students must complete at least 128 credits, including all general education core requirements (see below), all major requirements, and additional electives.

-B. Residence Requirements: Students must attend an institution of higher education for at least eight semesters.
+- A. Course and Credit Requirements: Students must complete at least 128 credits, including all general education core requirements (see below), all major requirements, and additional electives. - B. Residence Requirements: Students must attend an institution of higher education for at least eight semesters.
 Full-time study in the S. Daniel Abraham Israel Program may count as either one or two semesters toward the fulfillment of this requirement.
-Students must complete a minimum of six semesters and a minimum of 84 credits in residence at the Wilf Campus in New York, with at least 24 of their last 35 credits taken on campus at Yeshiva College.
+Students must complete a minimum of six full-time semesters and a minimum of 84 credits in residence at the Wilf Campus in New York, with at least 24 of their last 35 credits taken on campus at Yeshiva College.
 Students must earn at least 108 credits in residence at the Wilf Campus to complete the Jay and Jeanie Schottenstein Honors Program.

-Students who transfer to Yeshiva College after two or more years of full-time study at an accredited degree-granting college or university (not a yeshiva) will meet the residence requirement after being in residence at Yeshiva College in New York for at least four semesters, taking at least 12 credits each semester and completing at least 58 credits at Yeshiva College.
-Students with fewer than four semesters at another institution should contact Academic Advising to discuss their residence requirement.
+Students who transfer to Yeshiva College after two or more years of full-time study at an accredited degree-granting college or university (not a yeshiva) will meet the residence requirement after being in residence at Yeshiva College in New York for at least four full-time semesters and completing at least 60 credits at Yeshiva College.
+Students who transfer with less than two years of full-time study must earn credits in residence in accordance with the following: